kuco23/Chat-Portal/README.md

 Note that you can also modify the default configuration parameters inside `config.cfg`

+## Use as package

+To use this project as a package in your own project, you can install it with `pip install chat-portal`.

 ## Code architecture

 The code is modular, cosisting of parts described by interfaces inside `src/interface.py`.
 The main code module is the `Portal` class with the `IPortal` interface, which is initialized by a `IDatabase` interfaced class and an `ISocialPlatform` interfaced class.